post detail page top

 NSHEV systems

-NSHEV systems need electrical power supply 24Vdc and should be connected to an electric system for smoke and heat extraction which are composed of a control unit and related smoke and heat detector and/ or emergency push buttons.
-The control unit should include power supply backup solution that aims to grant 24Vdc even if the main power supply 230Vac is down due to the blackout caused by the fire.
+NSHEV systems need an electrical power supply of 24Vdc and should be connected to an electric system for smoke and heat extraction which are composed of a control unit and related smoke and heat detector and/ or emergency push buttons.
+The control unit should include a power supply backup solution that aims to grant 24Vdc even if the main power supply 230Vac is down due to the blackout caused by the fire.

 home page below category